Van Nuys Airport Citizens Advisory Council Biographies

 Gerald Silver resides in Encino with his wife, Myrna.

-Wayne Williams (appointed to the CAC in March 2007 by Councilmember Jack Weiss)
+Wayne Williams (appointed to the CAC in March 2007, representing Councilmember Paul Koretz)

 As a board member of the Van Nuys Airport Citizens Advisory Council, Wayne Williams advocates to set a deadline to terminate the nosiest jet aircraft from Van Nuys Airport.
 He also serves the community as a board member of the Sherman Oaks Homeowners Association.